While there have been improvements in recent years, criminal justice policy in Central Asia remains punitive.

 The use of probation and alternatives to detention is fairly new across the region.
 In Uzbekistan the probation service was only formed in 2019, which was part of a larger programme to bring the country’ s criminal justice system in line with international standards so it is too new to discern its effectiveness at reducing the prison population or providing an effective alternative to detention.

 PRI has been working in the Central Asia region since 2001.
-The Central Asia programme is based in Nur-Sultan, Kazakhstan and Bishkek, Kyrgyzstan.
+The Central Asia programme is based in Astana, Kazakhstan and we are also locally registered in Kyrgyzstan.
 We work in Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan.

-Current priorities in the region are torture prevention, improving independent public oversight of places of detention, developing effective probation systems and supporting the rehabilitation and reintegration of people in prison into society.
-We are also involved in combatting violent extremism and radicalisation in prisons.
+Current priorities in the region are torture prevention, improving independent public oversight of places of detention, and supporting child-friendly justice systems.

 Latest updates